-Prerequisite: ESL-013 or a level four placement on the ESL placement test; or an ENGL-070 placement on the ESL placement test
+PREREQUISITE: ESL-013 or a level four placement on the ESL placement test; or an ENGL-070 placement on the ESL placement test ADVISORY: Concurrent enrollment in ESL-024, 034, and/or ESL-044

 ESL-014 is a high-intermediate to advanced level reading and vocabulary skills and strategies development course for English as a Second Language students.
 This course is the second of a two-semester upper-level text skills sequence.
 ESL-014 approaches reading and vocabulary instruction in an interactive and reciprocal process manner.
 Like ESL-013, this course teaches students how to engage a wide range of cognitive and meta-cognitive linguistic skills to improve their English language reading and vocabulary use abilities.
 The course is organized by themes that are approached from different angles via a variety of types of text.
 High-intermediate to advanced level skills and strategies are initially introduced separately and in a developmental manner.
 Then these skills are recycled, integrated, and built upon, giving students both a depth and breadth of application opportunities.
 This course also moves students from multiple choice and fill-in-the blank comprehension and vocabulary exercises to activities that require them to synthesize and infer information, as well as discuss and write about applications to other situations.
 In so doing, this course aims to help students become active readers by personalizing and broadening their understanding of what they read and how they learn.
 May not be repeated.
 SC